Understand the Medicare Initial Enrollment Period

 If you’re aging into the Medicare program (turning 65), your Medicare IEP will begin three months before you turn 65 and will end three months after, giving you a total of a seven-month enrollment period.
-For example, if your birthday is April 1, your IEP will last from January 1 through August 1.
+For example, if your birthday is April 1, your Medicare IEP will last from January 1 through August 1.

 If you're becoming eligible for Medicare based on another factor other than age, your IEP may be different.

 For example, if you are eligible for Medicare due to a diagnosis of either ESRD or ALS, you will be eligible to enroll following your diagnosis.
 If you start recieving disability benefits from Social Security, you will be automatically enrolled into the edicare program as soon as your benefits begin.

 If you become eligible for Medicare due to SSDI (Social Security Disability Income), you will be automatically enrolled in Medicare during your 25th month of recieving benefits.

 The Medicare Initial Enrollment Period is when most people are first able to apply for Medicare.
 If you miss your Initial Enrollment Period, you will need to enroll during the General Enrollment Period (Jan 1 through March 31).